-Today’s post was written by Laura Penner, Natural Heritage Education Leader at Rondeau Provincial Park.
+Today’s post was written by Laura Penner, a Discovery leader at Rondeau Provincial Park.

-Watching a forest wake up and spring back to life after a long winter is something almost everyone looks forward to.
+Watching the world wake up and spring back to life after a long winter is something almost everyone looks forward to.
 While the winter has charm and stunning beauty, the thought of those long, warm days simply change the pace of outdoor activity.

 We aren’t the only ones anticipating the change of seasons.
 In fact, nature has been investing large amounts of energy in order to take advantage of this relatively short burst of warmth and the seemingly limitless supply of food that comes with it.
 This is evident in the countless flocks of birds that migrate north each spring.

 Have you ever stopped to wonder why some birds migrate at all?

 It’s easy for us to understand why they would head south in the winter – it’s cold!
 If insects and fruit make up the bulk of your diet, it makes sense to go where those would be more abundant.

 It’s the return trip that gets a bit harder for humans to understand.
 Why would birds leave “paradise?”
 Why would they risk everything to fly thousands of kilometres on the dangerous journey back north each spring?

 If they stayed south for the summer, the competition for resources would be fierce between the migrating birds and the birds native to the area.

 Also, the spring migration north is timed perfectly with the opening of leaves on the trees, allowing migrating birds to take advantage of a huge increase in insect populations, hatching in time to eat those fresh new leaves.

 The days become longer as the birds travel north and increased daylight hours provides more time for gathering insects.